Manage Monitors¶

 Select Category, Metric, and Operator from the dropdown list and add a threshold value.
 For more information, see Manage Checks.

-In the Summary section, review the summary of the data assets on which you have applied the checks and initiate a test run to validate functionality before full deployment.
+In Preview section, use Summary tab to review the summary of the data assets on which you have applied the checks and initiate a test run to validate functionality before full deployment.

 To run a test evaluation and see how the checks will perform, click Run Preview.